Sivome/Sivome.github.io/_posts/2020-05-11-Infectious-Disease-Related-Drugs-Exploratory-Analyses.md

 categories: Genomics
 ---

+The data used in this blog is taken from 2 resources: [1] drug repurposing hub tab of the CLUE.IO (https://clue.io/repurposing#download-data) and [2] cell surface proteins (CSPs) from the SurfaceomeDB.

 CLUE.IO: The Drug Repurposing Hub is a curated and annotated collection of FDA-approved drugs, clinical trial drugs, and pre-clinical tool compounds with a companion information resource.
 Current dataset is downloaded on May 11, 2020.